What's Hot

 When City Stadium opened in 1957, it had a capacity of 32,000 and was the first stadium in the NFL built specifically for a team.
 However, due to its limited seating capacity, the Packers continued to play some of their games at County Stadium in Milwaukee until 1994.

-The stadium underwent several expansions over the years, with the capacity increasing to over 38,000 by 1961, and over 42,000 by 1963.
-In 1965, the stadium was renamed Lambeau Field after the Packers founder, E.L.
+The stadium underwent several expansions over the years, with the capacity increasing to over 38,000 by 1961 and over 42,000 by 1963.
+1965 the stadium was renamed Lambeau Field after the Packers founder, E.L.
 Lambeau, passed away that same year.

 The stadium’s capacity was increased to 50,852 in 1965 and seats enclosed the entire field.
 In 1985, 72 luxury suites and seating areas were added, bringing the capacity to over 56,000.
 In 1990, the stadium was further expanded with the addition of 80 more luxury suites and over 1,900 club seats along the top rim of the stadium.